Privacy Policy

 4. How We Use Your Information

-We may use your personal information to update you on our services and to invite you to events that we may feel interest you in our legitimate interest.
+• Provide Services: We may use your personal information to update you on our services, to invite you to events that we may feel interest you in our legitimate interest.
+We may also update you on related services by our partner organisations that we may feel interest you in our legitimate interest.
+In this case we will not pass your information to that partner organisation but will update their information to you.
 Our legitimate interest is to promote our services.
 We may monitor whether any emails have been opened by you.

 5. Consequences of Failing to Provide Information